Joe Cocker: On the road (1972–1979)

 In January 1975, he released a second album that had been recorded at the same time as I Can Stand a Little Rain, Jamaica Say You Will.
 To promote his new album, Cocker embarked on another tour of Australia, made possible by the country's new Labor government.
 In late 1975, he contributed vocals on a number of the tracks on Bo Diddley's The 20th Anniversary of Rock 'n' Roll all-star album.
 He also recorded a new album in a Kingston, Jamaica studio, Stingray.
 However, record sales were disappointing; the album reached only number 70 on the US charts.

-In 1976, Cocker performed "Feelin' Alright" on Saturday Night Live.
+In May 1976, Cocker headlined an 11-date tour of Canada, and on 2 October, Cocker performed "Feelin' Alright" on Saturday Night Live.
 John Belushi joined him onstage doing his famous impersonation of Cocker's stage movements.
 At the time, Cocker was $800,000 in debt to A&M Records and struggling with alcoholism.
 Several months later, he met producer Michael Lang, who agreed to manage him on the condition that he stay sober.
 With a new band, Cocker embarked on a tour of New Zealand, Australia and South America.
-He then recorded a new album with session work by Steve Gadd and Chuck Rainey, and a new, young bassist from Scotland, Rob Hartley.
-Hartley also toured briefly with Cocker's friends in 1977.
+He then recorded a new album with session work by Steve Gadd and Chuck Rainey.
 In the autumn of 1978, Cocker toured North America promoting his album, Luxury You Can Afford.
-Despite this effort, it received mixed reviews and only sold around 300,000 copies.
+Despite this effort, it received mixed reviews, selling around 300,000 copies.

 In 1979, Cocker joined the "Woodstock in Europe" tour, which featured musicians like Arlo Guthrie and Richie Havens who had played at the 1969 Woodstock Festival.
 He also performed in New York's Central Park to an audience of 20,000 people.
 The concert was recorded and released as the live album, Live in New York.

-Cocker also toured Europe and appeared on the German television recording amphitheatre Rockpalast, the first of many performances on the show.
+1980s (1980-1989)

 In 1982, Cocker recorded two songs with the jazz group the Crusaders on their album Standing Tall.
 One song, "I'm So Glad I'm Standing Here Today", was nominated for a Grammy Award and Cocker performed it with the Crusaders at the awards ceremony.
 The Crusaders wrote this song with Cocker in mind to sing it.
 Cocker then released a new reggae-influenced album, Sheffield Steel, recorded with the Compass Point All Stars, produced by Chris Blackwell and Alex Sadkin.